This information is accurate as of the fellowship year indicated for each fellow.

 At Radcliffe, she will continue to research the complex behavior in certain species’ mineral components and to use biological principles to design multifunctional materials and devices.
 Her work has shown, for instance, that the skeletons of some simple marine creatures not only provide the expected structural support, but also function as exquisite optical devices.
 Aizenberg’s project will draw on the interdisciplinary field of biomimetic materials, and she will also consider how art and architecture influence her work and her field.

-Aizenberg holds BS and MS degrees from Moscow State University and a PhD from the Weizmann Institute of Science.
-She was a postdoctoral researcher in the lab of George M. Whitesides, the Woodford L. and Ann A. Flowers University Professor in Harvard’s Department of Chemistry and Chemical Biology, from 1996 to 1998, when she joined Bell Labs.
-She joined the Harvard faculty in 2007.
-She has received three awards from the American Chemical Society, most recently the 2008 Ronald Breslow Award for Achievement in Biomimetic Chemistry, Fred Kavli Award in Nanoscience from the Materials Research Society, and she has served on the board of directors of the Materials Research Society and on the Board on Physics and Astronomy of the National Academies.
+Aizenberg earned her BS in chemistry from Moscow State University and her PhD in structural biology from the Weizmann Institute of Science.
+She has received three awards from the American Chemical Society, most recently the 2007 Ronald Breslow Award for Achievement in Biomimetic Chemistry, and she has been elected to the board of directors of the Materials Research Society and to the Board on Physics and Astronomy of the National Academies.

 Nature's Fine Designs (Harvard Gazette, 12/3/09)